-This report presents the components and outcome of the BRCP draft determination for the 2019 Reserve Capacity Cycle, which applies to the 2021-22 Capacity Year.
-Following the public consultation process, AEMO must consider submissions before submitting a final 2019 BRCP to the Economic Regulation Authority (ERA) for approval in accordance with clause 4.16.7 of the Wholesale Electricity Market (WEM) Rules.
+This report presents the proposed revised value for the BRCP for the 2019 Reserve Capacity Cycle, which applies to the 2021-22 Capacity Year.
+A draft report was published on AEMO's website4 on 10 October 2018.
+AEMO has considered all submissions received as part of the public consultation period prior to submitting the final 2019 BRCP to the Economic Regulation Authority (ERA) for approval in accordance with clause 4.16.7 of the Wholesale Electricity Market (WEM) Rules.